Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Method: Task-Level Iterative Learning Control

 \subsection{Iterative Learning Control}

 Iterative Learning Control (ILC) is a data-efficient learning method for repetitive tasks.
-ILC maps task error trajectories $\stateerror$ to command trajectory updates $\commandupdate$ to iteratively refine a full sequence of commands.
-ILC can improve task performance beyond methods that generate commands solely from a system model, since it can correct for unmodeled dynamics.
+ILC maps error trajectories $\stateerror$ to command trajectory updates $\commandupdate$ to iteratively refine a full sequence of commands.
+ILC can improve performance beyond methods that generate commands solely from a system model, since it can correct for unmodeled dynamics.
 ILC is often applied to robot trajectory-tracking problems to minimize tracking errors caused by unmodeled system dynamics (e.g., friction, cogging torques, and gear backlash and play).

+ILC is well-suited when several conditions hold: the task has a fixed goal across trials, the dynamics are repeatable enough that errors persist from one trial to the next, the system can be reset to a consistent initial condition, the outcome is measureable, and the initial trajectory is close enough to the desired trajectory for the particular update operator to converge \cite{an_model-based_1988}.
+Model-based ILC works well when the model is good enough to get the initial trajectory close enough to the desired trajectory, and for learning to converge \cite{an_model-based_1988}.

 The command trajectory $\commandt$ that ILC corrects is a function of task phase (or time) rather than a control policy, which is a function of state.
-A time-dependent feedforward command has N parameters, where N is the number of samples.
+A time-dependent feedforward command has O(N) parameters, where N is the number of samples.
 A feedback control policy typically has several orders of magnitude more parameters.
+We further reduce the dimensionality of the action by representing the command trajectory with knot points of splines $\knots$.

 Model-based ILC uses a system model $\model$ which maps commands to predictions of task performance.
 This system model may be inaccurate, but its gradient information accelerates learning, since knowledge of the command update direction need not be obtained from the real system.
 ILC inverts the system model, $\invmodel$, to map the real system's task errors into estimated command errors, which are subtracted from the current command.
 An overview of ILC is seen in \cref{fig:ilc_system}.
-If this system model is perfect, then all errors would be removed in one step.
+If the system model is perfect, then all errors would be removed in one step (of course, the initial command would have been perfect and there would be no errors to correct).
 Even when the system model is inaccurate, if the command update direction (gradient) has a component in the required command update direction, command updates accumulate and iteratively reduce task errors.